 - Real Estate

 - Family & Education

 - Tax Rates

-It may not be easy to familiarize yourself with the ins and outs of the TCJA, and to clearly know which steps to take.
-We encourage you to work with your AAFCPAs Tax Advisors, who understand the complexities of the new law and are well versed in the full range of actions you can take to save tax.
+We encourage you to work with your AAFCPAs Tax Advisors, who understand the complexities of the TCJA and are well-versed in the full range of actions you can take to save tax.

 We welcome the opportunity to help you map out a tax plan that takes full advantage of all strategies available to you.
-Please contact us at your earliest convenience to discuss how we can help you develop a tax plan for 2018 and beyond.
-Most tax reduction strategies must be implemented by Dec.
-31 — and some even earlier.
-So the sooner, the better.
+Please contact us at your earliest convenience to discuss.